-- Technical Award Health and Social Care

 - Technical Award Hospitality & Catering

 - Technical Award i-Media (ICT)

 - GCSE Music

 - Technical Award Sport & Active Leisure

+- Film studies

+- Further Maths

 The next few pages provide details of these subjects

 GCSE Art & Design

 Introduction / Why Study Art and Design?

 Art & Design encourages creativity, self-confidence and risk taking; major life skills.
 It also provides a chance for students to explore their own artistic ideas in a supportive environment, whilst having the opportunity to explore a range of materials and techniques.
 The ability to read, be creative, adaptable and understand the visual world is and will become, ever more fundamental in our everyday lives.